 Personal Services Business (PSB) Solutions

-At KD our Senior Tax & Accounting Manager worked for the CRA for 15 years in all aspects of audit.
-In our opinion his tax knowledge is second to none, and his knowledge of CRA procedure and policies is virtually unsurpassed in the public accounting industry.
-If you have concerns about PSB legislation and your specific circumstances pick up the phone and call us, or better yet, come in for a free consultation and an explanation.
-Each situation and business is unique find out what your options are, and how you can protect yourself.
+If you have concerns about Personal Services Business (PSB) legislation and your specific circumstances pick up the phone and call us, or better yet, come in to our Calgary office for a free consultation and an explanation.
+Each situation and business is unique so you need to find out what your options are, and how you can protect yourself.

 Personal Services Business (PSB) legislation is extremely complex and vague.
 There are no absolutes and the CRA has been conspicuously quiet on the subject.
 There are no CRA Interpretation Bulletins that deal with the specifics of PSB.
 All you will find from the CRA is that PSB’s are not entitled to the small business deduction, and that expenses other than salary are not allowable.

 In addition to the above there is a plethora of misinformation and fear mongering articles telling you how you are DOOMED if you are a contractor with only one client.
 Some accountants even take it upon themselves to “determine” if you are a PSB and will file your taxes as if you are.
 If you are told by anyone (even the CRA) that you are absolutely positively a PSB then you are likely being lied to.

 In an effort to provide you with the best possible information about PSB legislation please check out the information below.

 How is the employer affected by PSB legislation?

 How is the employee affected by PSB legislation?